How to live in Beer

 The hall is used by many clubs and societies.
 To make a booking email: email@example.com

 Beer Parish Council

 Our Parish Council has dedicated Councillors who play an active part in life in Beer.
-Should you wish to know more they have a web site where they publish their meeting agendas and minutes of the monthly meetings and the planning meetings.
-They also have a Facebook Page that you can ‘like’.
+Should you wish to know more it has a web site where it publishes its meeting agendas and minutes of the monthly meetings and the planning meetings.
+It also has a Facebook Page.

 If you are buying a property in Beer and wish to renovate or maybe extend it we hope you will pay attention to some of Beer’s policies on planning and alterations.
-There are various documents that can assist you when planning your alterations which include –
+There are various documents that can assist you when planning your alterations including the Beer Village Design Statement.

 We hope that you will appreciate our beautiful village and bear this in mind when choosing sympathetic materials for your renovations.
 We have a variety of very competent local building companies in both Beer and Seaton.